Buyck family: Logomachy

-Advocacy

 The Buyck family called upon Belgian royal family's support to fight the procedure.
 The planning process initiated by the city administration was investigated by the cabinet and diplomatic advisors to the King Albert II of Belgium.
 They found it contained irregularities causing the eviction proceedings to be invalidated.

-Safekeeping

 The ownership has since been retained by the Buyck family.
-To protect the neoclassical property it was recorded as monumental heritage for Brussels in 1993 and later recognised as Belgian monumental heritage in 1994.
+To protect the neoclassical property it was recorded as monumental heritage for Brussels in 1993 and later recognized as Belgian monumental heritage in 1994.